CYBER MONDAY

 6. The modified accelerated cost recovery system (MACRS)

-Properly accounting for depreciation helps you plan for asset purchases.
+You can better plan for asset purchases if you learn how to calculate depreciation.
 Posting depreciation helps you monitor the current status of your fixed assets.
 To determine when you must replace assets, review each fixed asset’s detailed listing.

 You can use accounting software to track depreciation using any depreciation method.
 The software will calculate the annual depreciation expense and post it to the necessary journal entries for you.
 An accounting solution can help you make more informed decisions to grow your business with confidence.